xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (scott)  Fix AlphaPix Flex/Evolution upload for firmware 4.02, 4.04, and 4.05
 2020.24 June 13 2020
    -- enh (keith)  Change model export to xmodel to include all groups that only contain submodels/strands
                    of the model being exported